 9. New client welcome

-The client onboarding experience is a crucial area for investment for several organizations.
+The client onboarding experience is a crucial area for investment for several organisations.
 But companies also complain about difficult challenges like a lengthy process, too many regulations, and several documents to process.

 But smart automation has encouraged these companies to sharpen their client onboarding game.
 Some of its benefits are: